Honor killing: Support and sanction

-In national legal codes
+National legal codes

-Legislation on this issue varies, but today the vast majority of countries no longer allow a husband to legally murder a wife for adultery (although adultery itself continues to be punishable by death in some countries) or to commit other forms of honor killings.
+Legislation on this issue varies, but the vast majority of countries no longer allow a husband to legally murder a wife for adultery (although adultery itself continues to be punishable by death in some countries) or to commit other forms of honor killings.
 However, in many places, adultery and other "immoral" sexual behaviors by female family members can be considered mitigating circumstances in the case when they are murdered, leading to significantly shorter sentences.

-Contemporary laws which allow for mitigating circumstances or acquittals for men who murder female family members due to sexual behaviors are, for the most part, inspired by the French Napoleonic Code (France's crime of passion law, which remained in force until 1975).
-The Middle East, including the Arab countries of North Africa, Iran and non-Arab minorities within Arabic countries, have high recorded level of honor crimes, and these regions are the most likely to have laws offering complete or partial defenses to honor killings.
-However, with the exception of Iran, laws which provide leniency for honor killings are not derived from Islamic law, but from the penal codes of the Napoleonic Empire.
-French culture shows a higher level of toleration of such crimes among the public, compared to other Western countries; and indeed, recent surveys have shown the French public to be more accepting of these practices than the public in other countries.
+Today's laws which allow for mitigating circumstances or acquittals for men who murder female family members due to sexual behaviors are, mostly trace back to the French Napoleonic Code (France's own "crime of passion" law, stayed in force until 1975).
+The Middle East, including the Arab countries of North Africa, and non-Arab minorities within Arabic countries, have high recorded level of honor crimes, and these regions are the most likely to have laws that fully or partly excuse honor killings.
+However, laws which provide leniency for honor killings do not come from Islamic law, but from the penal codes of the Napoleonic Empire.

+Compared to other Western countries, French culture shows more public tolerance for such crimes among the public, compared to other Western countries; and indeed, recent surveys have shown the French public to be more accepting of these practices than the public in other countries.
 One 2008 Gallup survey compared the views of the French, German and British public and those of French, German and British Muslims on several social issues: 4% of the French public said "honor killings" were "morally acceptable" and 8% of the French public said "crimes of passion" were "morally acceptable"; honor killings were seen as acceptable by 1% of German public and also 1% of the British public; crimes of passion were seen as acceptable by 1% of German public and 2% of the British public.
 Among Muslims, 5% in Paris, 3% in Berlin, and 3% in London saw honor killings as acceptable, and 4% in Paris (less than the French public), 1% in Berlin, and 3% in London saw crimes of passion as acceptable.
 The traditional culture of family honor was also connected to duel culture.
 The duel tradition survived well into the 20th century in France, with France being called by the National Geographic "the dueling capital of Europe".